Google Classroom Guide for Educators

 - Click the menu button in the top left-hand corner of the screen (it looks like three horizontal lines)

-- Now click the three dots in the top right hand corner of the class you want to edit
+- Now click the three dots in the top right hand corner of the class you want to modify

-- Choose Rename or Delete to make the changes you need
+- Choose Move, Edit or Archive to make the changes you need

 Pilot School Teachers Discuss Google Classroom